Awards and decorations of the Civil Air Patrol: Silver Medal of Valor

-The Silver Medal of Valor is the highest decoration a Civil Air Patrol "' member can receive.
+The Silver Medal of Valor is the highest decoration a Civil Air Patrol member can receive.
 It is awarded for "distinguished and conspicuous heroic action, at the risk of life, above and beyond the call of normal duty."

-If the situation does not put a members life in immediate danger, they may qualify for the Bronze Medal of Valor (see below).
+If the situation does not put a member's life in immediate danger, they may qualify for the Bronze Medal of Valor (see below).
 The same ribbon is used for both the Silver and Bronze Medals of Valor; with the exception that the Silver Medal of Valor ribbon has three silver star attachments.
 The basic ribbon (without attachments) represents the Bronze Medal of Valor.

 Bronze Medal of Valor

 The Bronze Medal of Valor is awarded to members for "distinguished and conspicuous heroic action where danger to self is probable and known."
 The Chairman of the National Awards Review Board is authorized to approve this medal for the National Executive Committee.
 If there arises a case in which a member is credited with saving a human life, but where the act does not meet the criteria for either the Silver Medal of Valor or the Bronze Medal of Valor, the member is generally recommended for a Certificate of Recognition of Lifesaving.
 The award for both of these medals of valor consists of the medal and ribbon and a certificate that accompanies the decoration.
 A miniature medal is available for senior members to wear on their mess dress uniforms.